owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 --------------------------------------

 If you lose your ownCloud password, then you lose access to your encrypted files.
-If one of your users loses their ownCloud password their files are unrecoverable.
+If one of your users loses their ownCloud password, their files are unrecoverable.
-You cannot reset their password in the normal way however.
+You cannot reset their password in the normal way, however.

-You'll see a yellow banner warning "Please provide an admin recovery password, otherwise all user data will be lost".
+You'll see a yellow banner warning *"Please provide an admin recovery password, otherwise all user data will be lost"*.
 To avoid all this, create a Recovery Key.
 To do so, go to the Encryption section of your Admin page and set a recovery key password.